 Panel interviews sound intimidating.
 The thought of sitting across from multiple hiring managers at once, all of whom are firing questions and forming opinions, can be daunting.
 But it doesn’t have to be.

-By tailoring your preparation and approach, you can build confidence for a panel interview, sell your skills to their best advantage, and make a great impression on hiring managers, and hopefully move to the final phase of the interview process and hiring process.
+By tailoring your preparation and approach, you can build confidence for a panel interview, sell your skills to their best advantage, make a great impression on hiring managers, and hopefully move to the final phase of the interview process and hiring process.

 Here are six interview tips to make that happen: